It is not all beer and sausages – Part Sixteen

 I planned for a solo four day tramping trip.
 I left the Holdsworth road end in the Tararuas and headed to Mitre Flats.
 For breakfast the following day I had slices of a smoked chorizo from The Fridge in New Plymouth.
 This was an enjoyable sausage that has a strong flavour, the smoke adds to the very pleasant complexity of the sausage while the after taste has strong element of heat.
 All in all, it was a great aperitif to a day’s tramping in the hills.
 From Mitre Flats hut I climbed up over Mitre Peak.
 The weather was good for going over the tops, just a little bit of cloud and a gentle breeze.

 The descent from Mitre Peak was steep and was more like rock climbing.
 I was heading to Tarn Ridge Hut.
 I went over the peaks of Brockett and Girdlestone and was less than half an hour away from the hut.
 There were a few tricky pieces to the route with steep slopes off either side of the ridge.
-I had spotted a few tricky bits coming up but did not consider that I was traversing a gnarly section of the track.
+I had spotted a few challenging bits coming up but did not consider that I was traversing a gnarly section of the track.
 Then calamity struck.
 I have no idea what preceded my tumble, however I was conscious as I somersaulted down a reasonably precipitous slope.
 I fell for approximately forty or fifty metres.
 The picture below shows the slope I fell down, my red pack is visible if you zoom in on the image about 80% of the way down.
-(The police did not want an abandoned pack to be left visible from the track so they sent a helicopter to retrieve this the following day and they took the photos)

-When I stopped tumbling I looked at my right leg and realised that the angle of my boot in relation to my leg meant that it was stuffed.
-I had a compound fracture of my lower right leg.
+When I stopped tumbling I looked at my right leg and realised that the extreme angle of my boot in relation to my leg meant that it was stuffed.
+I was able to diagnose a compound fracture of my lower right leg just by looking at it.
 Fortunately the puttees (or gaiters) on my boots meant that I could not see the exposed bones, however I could see the blood coming down the side of my boot.
 I was also a little sore so I set off my emergency locator beacon and also put on extra layers of clothing.
 I had lost the beanie I was wearing in the fall, but had a balaclava in my pack that I used to keep my head warm.
 After 40 minutes or so a helicopter came looking for me.
 After some searching it located me, but then to my dismay it departed.

 When I had set off the beacon I also checked my cell phone as I was aware from experience that many ridges in the Tararuas get cell phone reception.
 I had received a text, but did not have coverage.
 So after the helicopter left I made the decision that the best way for me to be rescued was for me to act – I could not just rely on others.
 I decided to crawl up the slope.
 This meant abandoning a stash of quality sausages I had taken with me for my four day trip.
 As well as The Fridge’s smoked chorizo, I also had chorizo criollo and Dutch braadwurst.
 When facing adversity my preservation was of greater importance than the quality sausage stash and they were left with my pack.